Click chemistry: Reactions of strained alkenes

-Alkene and azide [3+2] cycloaddition

-Oxanorbornadiene (or another activated alkene) reacts with azides, giving triazoles as a product.
-However, these product triazoles are not aromatic as they are in the CuAAC or SPAAC reactions, and as a result are not as stable.
-The activated double bond in oxanobornadiene makes a triazoline intermediate that subsequently spontaneously undergoes a retro Diels-alder reaction to release furan and give 1,2,3- or 1,4,5-triazoles.
-Even though this reaction is slow, it is useful because oxabornodiene is relatively simple to synthesize.
-The reaction is not, however, entirely chemoselective.

 Alkene and tetrazine inverse-demand Diels-Alder

-Strained cyclooctenes and other activated alkenes react with tetrazines in an inverse electron-demand Diels-Alder followed by a retro [4+2] cycloaddition (see figure).
-Like the other reactions of the trans-cyclooctene, ring strain release is a driving force for this reaction.
-Thus, three-membered and four-membered cycloalkenes, due to their high ring strain, make ideal alkene substrates.
+Strained cyclooctenes and other activated alkenes react with tetrazines in an inverse electron-demand Diels-Alder reaction followed by a retro [4+2] cycloaddition (see figure).
+Three-membered and four-membered cycloalkenes, due to their high ring strain, also make ideal alkene substrates.

-Similar to other [4+2] cycloadditions, electron-donating substituents on the dienophile and electron-withdrawing substituents on the diene accelerate the inverse-demand diels-alder.
+Similar to other [4+2] cycloadditions, electron-donating substituents on the dienophile and electron-withdrawing substituents on the diene accelerate the inverse-demand Diels-Alder reaction.
 The diene, the tetrazine, by virtue of having the additional nitrogens, is a good diene for this reaction.
 The dienophile, the activated alkene, can often be attached to electron-donating alkyl groups on target molecules, thus making the dienophile more suitable for the reaction.

 Alkene and tetrazole photoclick reaction

-The tetrazole-alkene "photoclick" reaction is another dipolar addition that Huisgen first introduced in the late 1960s (ChemBioChem 2007, 8, 1504.
+The tetrazole-alkene "photoclick" reaction is another dipolar addition that Huisgen first introduced in the late 1960s ChemBioChem 2007, 8, 1504.
 (68) Clovis, J. S.; Eckell, A.; Huisgen, R.; Sustmann, R. Chem.
 Ber.
 1967, 100, 60.)
 Tetrazoles with amino or styryl groups that can be activated by UV light at 365 nm (365 does not damage cells) react quickly (so that the UV light does not have to be on for a long time, usually around 1–4 minutes) to make fluorogenic pyrazoline products.
 This reaction scheme is well suited for the purpose of labeling in live cells, because UV light at 365 nm damages cells minimally.
 Moreover, the reaction proceeds quickly, so that the UV light can be administered for short durations.
 Quantum yields for short wavelength UV light can be higher than 0.5.
 This allows tetrazoles to be used wavelength selectively in combination with another photoligation reaction, where at the short wavelength the tetrazole ligation reaction proceeds nearly exclusively and at longer wavelength another reaction (ligation via o-quinodimethanes) proceeds exclusively.
 Finally, the non-fluorogenic reactants give rise to a fluorogenic product, equipping the reaction with a built-in spectrometry handle.

 Both tetrazoles and the alkene groups have been incorporated as protein handles as unnatural amino acids, but this benefit is not unique.
 Instead, the photoinducibility of the reaction makes it a prime candidate for spatiotemporal specificity in living systems.
 Challenges include the presence of endogenous alkenes, though usually cis (as in fatty acids) they can still react with the activated tetrazole.

+The PQ-ERA reaction has been optimized through thiophene substitution to enhance its reactivity, enabling more efficient photocycloaddition processes.